 Lots of Microservice Pipelines

-Let’s start with the first and most apparent difference between microservice pipelines and monolithic pipelines.
+Let’s start with the first and most apparent difference between monolithic and microservice pipelines.
 You may have managed one workflow per application release in a monolith model.
 Microservices are independently deployed.
 Most organizations moving to microservices tell us that each gets its own pipeline.
 Also, most companies tell us that they start with 6-10 microservices and grow to 40-60 per traditional application.

 Now, if you add different releases for each microservice, you may quickly end up with thousands of workflows.
-Most enterprise companies we talk to indicate that they believe their cluster will eventually manage 3,000 – 4,000 microservices.
-We like to call this a death star.
+Most enterprise companies we talk to indicate they believe their cluster will eventually manage 3,000 – 4,000 microservices.
+We call this a death star.

 Microservices Pipeline and Version Control

 In traditional development, version control has played a vital role in managing code.
-Branching and merging became a critical feature in supporting many developers working on different versions of a single piece of code.
+Branching and merging became critical in supporting many developers working on different versions of a single piece of code.

 With microservices, you will have a single developer working on a small piece of code.
 Your version control tool will continue to serve as a repository.
 Less branching and merging will make version control less critical.